 Plastisol Ink Additives

-Clean plastisol ink off your screens with either mineral spirits or any of the various brand name screen washes available from your screen printing supplier.
+Clean plastisol ink off your screens with either mineral spirits or any of the various brand name screens washes available from your screen printing supplier

 Controlling Dye Migration